 This Plan requires, as a criterion of local plan approval, that the official controls of the local government, as adopted and enforced, be at least as protective of water resources as the Watershed's standards.
 Local governments will incur costs in implementing official controls for water resource protection.
-While the LSCWMO will cooperate with local governments that wish to assume sole responsibility for water resource permitting and enforcement, it also will retain and continue to exercise permitting authority where a local government so chooses.
-Accordingly, under this Plan, local governments are not compelled to expand their regulatory programs and therefore will incur no costs related to those programs unless they so choose.
+The LSCWMO expects local governments to assume sole responsibility for water resource permitting and enforcement.
 A listing of existing local controls excluding Hastings due its small area within the LSCWMO is summarized in Table V-5 in comparison to LSCWMO standards.
 Each LSCWMO standard is numbered.
 Corresponding local controls, if applicable, are identified by the same number.
 Those municipal local controls meeting or exceeding watershed standards are identified in italics.
 Local controls specified by Washington County are not required to be updated to reflect LSCWMO standards.

-The LSCWMO management standards detailed in Section V-4 of this Plan require that runoff be no greater than pre-settlement peak stormwater flow rates for the 1.5-, 2, 10, and 100-year 24 hour rainfall events.
-This is more specific and restrictive than the existing rate controls of any community within the watershed.
+The LSCWMO management standards detailed in Section V-4 of this Plan require that runoff be no greater than pre-development peak stormwater flow rates for the 2, 10, and 100-year 24 hour rainfall events.
+This is consistent with the existing rate controls of the communities within the watershed.